A BRIEF HISTORY OF THE MOON

 In 2003 Smart 1 was sent into orbit around the Moon.
 It was deliberately crashed onto the Moon in 2006.
 In 2007 China sent a probe called Chang'e 1 into orbit around the Moon.
 It was followed by Chang'e 2 in 2010.
 In 2008 India sent a probe to the Moon.
 It was called Chandrayaan-1.

-Meanwhile Lunar Reconaissance Orbiter was launched in 2009.
+Meanwhile Lunar Reconnaissance Orbiter was launched in 2009.
 So was LCross (Lunar Crater Observation and Sensing Satellite).
 In 2011 Grail (The Gravity Recovery and Interior Laboratory) was launched.
 Then in 2013 China landed a robot craft called Chang'e 3 on the Moon.
+In 2019 China landed a spacecraft called chang'e 4 on the dark side of the Moon.
 One day human beings will return to the Moon.